Sujalsm523/Horse-race/README.md

 - Betting System: Bet an amount of your choosing on your favorite horse.
 - Dynamic race: Each race is dynamic and unpredictable, with different outcomes each time.
 - Score tracking: Keep track of your wins and losses.

-## Usage

-To run the game, you can visit the live demo or download the code from the repository and open `index.html` in your browser.

-## License

-Distributed under the GPL-3.0 License.
-See `LICENSE` for more information.